semjon00/Depth3D-addons/README.md

 **Why add anything extra?**<br/>
 Depth3D shaders are great and work just fine with may VR glasses.
-However, there are some complications if you use Google Cardboard, especially if you stream the picture directly to the phone of the Google Cardboard setup
+However, there are some complications that arise if you use SuperDepth3D with a simple VR set, for example a Google Cardboard.
+Now, the setup that I found most comfortable involved streaming the game picture directly to the phone, that is installed into the VR set (for example, with the means of Moonlight).
-(for example, with the means of Moonlight).
-The picture may be distorted over some ax, too large to fit into the field of view of the VR glasses, or overly detailed, whereas the phone does not support such a high resolution.
+However, the result is lacking - the picture may end up too large and/or distorted.

 **What do shaders in this repository do?**<br/>
 The only shader so far is Depth3DAddon.
-It allows you to change the size of the rendered image, so it would fit into FOV of your Google Cardboard.
-Pro tip: if you play in full-screen, you can lower the resolution.
-If you do this carefully, the picture quality will not suffer.
-This shader also allows you to, split apart images for two lenses of the glasses.
+It allows you to change the size of the rendered image and move the images for two lenses apart.
+Using these features, you can fit the images into the field of view of your VR set.
+Aside from that, the shader allows you to correct geometric distortion and chromatic aberration.
+In simple terms, this means that you may achieve a better, more realistic image.

 **How can I install the shaders?**<br/>
 First, install ReShade.
-Do not forget to install Depth3D shaders.
+Do not forget to install Depth3D shaders with it.
-Then, open the reshade-shaders folder, that was created in the folder where your game is located.
-Now, copy the files from this repository to the reshade-shaders folder (it is sufficient to copy the Shaders folder only).
+Then, open the reshade-shaders folder.
+It is positioned inside the folder where your game is located.
+After that, copy the files from this repository to the reshade-shaders folder (it is sufficient to copy the Shaders folder only).
-After that, open the game, press the Home key, and configure the shaders as you like.
+After that, open the game, press the Home key and configure the shaders as you like.

+Happy gaming!